forcir/object-deep-merge/README.md

 ```

 > [!IMPORTANT]
-> The `Merge` and `DeepMerge` types from `type-fest` are shipped from this library as a convenience.
+> The [`Merge`](https://github.com/sindresorhus/type-fest/blob/main/source/merge.d.ts) and [`MergeDeep`](https://github.com/sindresorhus/type-fest/blob/main/source/merge-deep.d.ts) types from [`type-fest`](https://github.com/sindresorhus/type-fest) are shipped from this library as a convenience.
 It is not unreasonable to use those types directly instead.

-The `merge` function accepts two optional type generics. `TData` and `TResult`.

 Without explicitly passing in types the function will infer the shape of the object(s) passed in.